SueMM00/AAE6102Assignment2/README.md

 # Task 3: Weighted Least Squares (WLS) Positioning & RAIM Integration

-- **File:** `WLSPos.m`
+- **File:** `leastSquarePos.m`
 - **Functionality:**
   - Executes **Weighted Least Squares (WLS)** calculations
   - Integrates **Receiver Autonomous Integrity Monitoring (RAIM)** to evaluate and ensure the reliability of positioning results

 - **Description:**
-  The `WLSPos.m` file is responsible for optimizing position estimates by leveraging WLS algorithms.
-It operates on data refined through the `applySkymaskFilter` process, allowing for more accurate and noise-resilient calculations.
+  The `leastSquarePos.m` file is responsible for optimizing position estimates by leveraging WLS algorithms.
+It operates on data refined through the `chi2_detector` process, allowing for more accurate and noise-resilient calculations.
 The inclusion of the **RAIM algorithm** further strengthens system integrity by detecting and mitigating potential positioning errors.

 - **Key Features:**
   - Built-in RAIM for integrity monitoring and error detection